Subaru Legacy Common Problems and Solutions

 Solution:

-There are a few faults that can cause vehicle vibration, but the Legacy is known to have a transmission torque convertor that is a bit of a weak spot.
-There is a revised version of the convertor available, which you can easily find on our parts list.
+There are a few faults that can cause vehicle vibration, but the Legacy is known to have a transmission torque converter that is a bit of a weak spot.
+There is a revised version of the converter available, which you can easily find on our parts list.

 Difficulty level